asawilliams/img-naming-conventions/README.md

 The image could be part of a button or dialog so you could use 'btn' or 'dialog'.
 While you might have an icon as a part of the button, the icon could stand alone or be used in another element.
 In this case you would use 'icon' instead of 'btn'.

 ###Descriptor:
 A descriptive name for the specific UI created.
 It is a required part of the image's name.
 For instance, if you are creating a login button, then 'login' might be an appropriate descriptor.
+The descriptor may be more than one word and in that case should still be separated by a underscore.

 ###Size:
 options: [ _large, normal, small_ ]